StarRocks/starrocks/docs/administration/Backup_and_restore.md

   );
   ```

-  - The following example creates a repository named `test_repo` in the Amazon S3 bucket `bucket_s3` using Assumed Role as the credential method.
+  - The following example creates a repository named `test_repo` in the AWS S3 bucket `bucket_s3` using Assumed Role as the credential method.

   ```SQL
   CREATE REPOSITORY test_repo